tcbarzyk/f24-bootcamp-final-project/README.md

 # Reading List

-This is an iOS reading list app made with Swift.
+This is an iOS reading list app made with SwiftUI.

 Features include: